Top Takeaways From This Post

-I have Indian roots and spent most of my childhood in New Delhi, a megacity also notorious for its extreme weather.
-New Delhi is known for great food, Delhi belly and never-ending humid summer.
-Generally Indians deal with the summer by using an air conditioner.
+I have Indian roots and spent most of my childhood in New Delhi, a megacity also notorious for its great food, Delhi belly and never-ending humid summer.
+Generally, Indians deal with the summer by using an air conditioner.
 They are everywhere – in your car, at home, at work or at local malls.

-But that’s not the case in Germany and most of the Western Europe.
-When the temperatures started to sour, I felt poorly prepared to deal with 35+ degree heat and humidity.
-So I turned to some of the tips and tricks that Indians use in their day to day life to beat the heat.
+But that’s not the case in Germany and most of Western Europe.
+When the temperatures started to sour, I felt poorly prepared to deal with 35+ degrees of heat and humidity.
+So I turned to some of the tips and tricks that Indians use in their day-to-day life to beat the heat.

-1. Drink Hot Beverages
+2. Drink Hot Beverages

 It seems really counter-intuitive, right?
 If it’s already hot, why would anyone want to drink a hot beverage?

-This Indian tea consuming practice was confirmed by a research conducted by the Scandinavian Physiological Society, published in the journal Acta Physiologica in 2012.
+This Indian tea-consuming practice was confirmed by a research conducted by the Scandinavian Physiological Society, published in the journal Acta Physiologica in 2012.
 The results of this study showed that when the participants drank hot fluids compared to when they drank cold fluids, they lost more bodily heat – and cooled down overall.

-So head over to the kitchen put the kettle on and grab your favourite hot tea.
+So head over to the kitchen put the kettle on and grab your favourite tea.
 If you are not a tea fan, then your favourite soup will also do the same trick.

-2. Eat Spicy Food
+3. Eat Spicy Food